TI-Toolkit/tokens-wiki/tokens/eval(.md

 <hr>

-The `eval(` command, given an expression that evaluates to a real number, returns the string representation of that number.
+The <tt>eval(</tt> command, given an expression that evaluates to a real number, returns the string representation of that number.

 ```ti-basic
 eval(1337       //returns "1337"